Secrecy via Sources and Channels: Results

 \end{prop}

 {\em Remark:} When Eve also has a source observation jointly Gaussian with the observations of Alice and Bob, the problem is covered by the cases in Theorem~\ref{thm:outerbounds}.
-However, unlike in the proposition above, we were unable to show that a Gaussian choice of the auxiliary random variables is sufficient. \begin{flushright}{\bf $\lhd$}\end{flushright}
+However, unlike in the proposition above, we were unable to show that a Gaussian choice of the auxiliary random variables is optimal.
+Indeed, even for the secret key problem under jointly Gaussian sources and only a public bit-pipe channel from Alice to Bob and Eve, the optimality of Gaussian auxiliary random variables remains open to the best of our knowledge.